Make your own Meet Fresh Taro Ball Dessert at home! This classic Taiwanese dessert is delicious and uses only 3 ingredients to make.

 SHAPE

 Keep mixing and knead to form a soft ball.
 If it is too crumbly, add water as needed.
-Only at 1 tsp of water at a time, you want to prevent adding too much moisture.
-Sweet potato has a lot of moisture, so you shouldn’t have to add water to sweet potato.
+Only at 1 teaspoon of water at a time, you want to prevent adding too much moisture.
+Sweet potato has a lot of moisture, so you shouldn't have to add water to sweet potato.

 Shape dough into ball shape.
 Then use your palms and roll the ball into log shape.
 Cute into small dices.
 Dust it with more tapioca flour to avoid them from sticking together.